Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ### Standards {#standards}

-Metadata standards, typically field specific, establish common structuring and meaning of data and improve the data interoperability in addition to increasing the ability of users to find and understand data [@university_of_iowa_libraries_university_nodate].
+Metadata standards, typically field specific, establish common structuring and meaning of data and improve data interoperability in addition to increasing the ability of users to find and understand data [@university_of_iowa_libraries_university_nodate].
 Metadata standards can be applied in several ways [@bolam_guides_nodate; @ddi_alliance_controlled_nodate].

 1. Formats: What machine-readable format should metadata be in?
 2. Schema: What fields are recommended verses mandatory for project, dataset and variable level metadata?